-George, Hannah R. and Swami, Viren and Cornelissen, Piers L. and Tovee, Martin J. (2008) Preferences for body mass index and waist-to-hip ratio do not vary with observer age.
+George, Hannah R., Swami, Viren, Cornelissen, Piers L. and Tovee, Martin J. (2008) Preferences for body mass index and waist-to-hip ratio do not vary with observer age.
 Journal of Evolutionary Psychology, 6 (3). pp. 207-218.
 ISSN 1589-7397Full text not available from this repository.

 Several studies have suggested that mate selection strategies alter with age, but the mechanism of this shift in mate strategy is unclear.
 Two possibilities suggest themselves.
 The first is that attractiveness preferences themselves alter, compensating for the changing mate value of the observer.
 Alternatively, the preferences may remain constant with observer age, but an individual may compensate for changes in their own relative attractiveness by consciously targeting different regions of the "attractiveness spectrum" as their own mate value changes.
 To address this question, we asked 142 Caucasian subjects (aged 18–87 years) to rate 50 photographs of women varying in lower body shape (the waist-hip ratio, or WHR), and overall body mass (body mass index, or BMI).
 We found no effects of observer age on attractiveness preferences.
 This suggests that the criteria for attractiveness do not alter with changing observer age, and instead that it is the strategies employed using this information that may change.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||06 May 2009 08:38|